-Currently, he is a professor at City College of San Francisco, an advisor for HOMEY SF, and a community innovator and speaker throughout the Bay Area.
+Benjamin Bac Sierra was raised by a widowed mother and the streets of San Francisco’s Mission District.
+After serving as a grunt in the Marine Corps, where he participated in front-line combat during the first Gulf War, Ben completed his B.A. in English at U.C.
+Berkeley, earned a teaching credential and a Master’s in Creative Writing from San Francisco State University, and merited a Juris Doctor degree from the University of California, Hastings College of the Law.
+Since 2002, he has been a professor at City College of San Francisco and a community innovator and keynote speaker throughout the Bay Area.
 Ben’s essays and stories have been published in newspapers and literary magazines, including World Literature Today, where he was featured as a prominent emerging author.
 His first novel Barrio Bushido was presented a Best of the Bay Award and an International Latino Book Award.
 In 2016, U.C.
-Hastings College of the Law La Raza Students Association honored him as an Alumnus of the Year.
+Hastings College of the Law La Raza Students Association honored him as a Distinguished Alumni of the Year for his community leadership and legal analysis of police killings.
+Pura Neta, his latest novel, is published by Pochino Press.

 TODO BODO DOWN